-We are very proud to have been given government funding to build a new STEM centre here at Varndean College and hope to continue our promotion of STEM with even greater numbers of students.
+We are very proud to have been given government funding to build a new £2.9m STEM centre, which is due to open here in February 2020, and hope to continue our promotion of STEM with even greater numbers of students.

 STEM skills are essential and not only contribute to the UK’s manufacturing and research output, but they also offer exciting opportunities in emerging technologies.
 The promotion of these subjects by government is intended to ‘help empower future generations through science, technology, engineering and mathematics to grow a dynamic, innovative economy.’

 Varndean College is particularly keen to encourage a greater involvement in STEM by all students and, in particular, we want to see more female students studying and working in this area.
 We will be running Women in STEM events this coming year.

 We offer a range of STEM subjects: Natural Sciences (Biology, Chemistry and Physics) as well as Mathematics and Computer Science.
 New for September 2020 we will also be offering a Level 3 BTEC Diploma in Engineering.
 The rigorous academic framework of these subjects, combined with the requisite technical and practical skills developed during the course of study, make them ideal choices for those with enquiring minds and are the foundation stones for a number of important career routes.

 Computer Science is a subject that spans theory and practice.
 Through the study of this subject, you will become a confident programmer using different coding languages to solve problems.
 You will learn how to apply computational thinking to decompose larger problems into smaller ones and use a range of techniques to solve them.
 You will learn how computers work and how encryption allows the safe transfer of private data over public networks.
 You will also learn about security issues such as hacking and how viruses are spread.